microsoft/Web-Dev-For-Beginners/7-vue/README.md

 > 💡 Notice we don't use `<scoped>` as part of the style block.
 The 'scoped' keyword ensures that your styles will remain valid only for the current SFC, but we're going to make these styles universal.

 This style block uses a path to an external image hosted on GitHub, rather than to a relative path.
-This is because CodeSandbox doesn't host images easily; normally you'd just add an image on a relative path such as `/images/myImage.png`.
+This is because we're quickly styling the app; normally you'd just add an image on a relative path such as `/images/myImage.png`.
+If you want to, download a different background image to your app and store it in the assets folder.
+You can reference it by naming it appropriately and editing the `.dogs-layout` class: `background-image: url("assets/local-background-file.png");`

 Adding the stylesheet didn't do much to our template except break the existing styles.
 Let's fix the template!